-The CONSTRUX® Mini PTC Spacer System has been designed to optimize anterior cervical procedures with a unique technology that combines PEEK and titanium into a porous interbody solution for the cervical spine.
+The CONSTRUX® Mini PTC Spacer System with Nanovate™ Technology has been designed to optimize anterior cervical procedures with a unique technology that combines PEEK and titanium into a porous interbody solution for the cervical spine.
 This PEEK / titanium hybrid is designed with its titanium endplates having an optimized porosity and pore size to create a 3D porous material with the potential for bone ingrowth.
 The implant also features a PEEK core which allows for post and intraoperative imaging without image distortion compared to metal designs currently on the market.
 The CONSTRUX Mini PTC Spacer System offers three footprints to address the cervical interbody fusion solution.
 The implants are available in both parallel and lordotic angles with heights of 6mm-10mm in one-millimeter increments.

 Unique Design Characteristics

 PEEK core to obtain imaging properties while assessing fusion